router5/router5/docs/guides/defining-routes.md

 ## With plain objects

-You can define your routes as a flat array or nested array of routes.
-When using a flat array of routes, nested route names need to have their full name specified.
+You can define your routes using plain objects:
+- `name`: the route name
+- `path`: the route path, relative to its parent

 Route objects optionally accept the following properties:
 - `canActivate`: a method to control whether or not the route node can be activated (see [Preventing navigation](./preventing-navigation.html))
 - `forwardTo`: if specified, the router will transition to the forwarded route instead.
 It is useful for defaulting to a child route
 - `defaultParams`: an object of default params to extend when navigating and when matching a path
 - `encodeParams(stateParams)`: a function of state params returning path params.
 Used when building a path given a route name and params (typically on start and navigation).
-- `encodeParams(pathParams)`: a function of path params returning params.
+- `decodeParams(pathParams)`: a function of path params returning params.
 Used when matching a path to map path params to state params.

 Note on `encodeParams` and `decodeParams`: one can't be used without another, and applying one after another should be equivalent to an identity function.

-__encodeParams(stateParams: Object): Object__

-A function taking state params and returning path params.

-__decodedParams

-__Flat array of routes__
+### Flat route list

+You can define your routes using a flat list, in which case route names must be specified in full.

 ```javascript
 const routes = [